feba773/sweet-shop-project/README.md

 * **Brainstorming & API Design**: During the initial planning phase, I used Gemini to brainstorm and validate the structure of the RESTful API endpoints and the database models, ensuring a logical and scalable design.

-### Reflection
-Working with Gemini was like having an expert guide available 24/7.
-It significantly accelerated the development process by handling boilerplate code and providing immediate solutions to common problems.
-This allowed me to focus on understanding the core concepts and the flow of the application rather than getting stuck on syntax or setup issues.